Perspective | The Capitals were a mess in Game 1. That should make it easy to improve.

 It’ll be tempting for the Caps to recall how well they played in taking a 2-0 lead in the first 38 minutes of Wednesday’s 4-2 loss and overlook the scary longer-term implications of the way the Islanders outplayed them in five-on-five situations.

-After their defeat, the Caps followed standard, and entirely logical, operating procedure in the NHL by lobbying for a suspension for Islanders captain Anders Lee after a hit that knocked Nicklas Backstrom out of the last two periods.
+After their defeat, the Caps followed standard, and entirely logical, operating procedure in the NHL by lobbying for a suspension for Islanders captain Anders Lee after a hit that knocked Nicklas Backstrom out of the last two periods and landed him in the concussion protocol, ruling him out for Friday’s Game 2.

+Lee’s blow seemed in the mean spirit of doing opportunistic damage to a foe’s first-line center.
+But the NHL deemed the play, which earned a two-minute interference penalty and started a Lee-John Carlson scuffle moments later, not worthy of suspension.
+That should only tick the Caps off more.

-“It looked real dirty to me,” said Caps defenseman John Carlson, the Norris Trophy candidate whose return from an undisclosed lower body injury was the best news of the night.
+“It looked real dirty to me,” said Carlson, the Norris Trophy finalist whose return from an undisclosed lower-body injury was the best news of the night.

-“They’re trying to take that (play) out of the game,” added Carlson of the way Backstrom, looking back at a pass, turned around just in time to glimpse Lee’s attempt to blast him from the NHL’s Toronto bubble all the way to the one in Edmonton.
+“They’re trying to take that [play] out of the game,” Carlson added of the way Backstrom, looking back at a pass, turned around just in time to glimpse Lee’s attempt to blast him from the NHL’s Toronto bubble all the way to the one in Edmonton.
 “Nicky doesn’t get hit very often.
 That should tell you all you need to know.
 He’s one of the most aware players in the league.”

-In part, that may be because Backstrom missed 40 games in the 2011-’12 season due to concussion issues, which the Islanders, and ex-Caps coach Barry Trotz, certainly know.
+In part, that may be because Backstrom missed 40 games in the 2011-12 season because of concussion issues, which the Islanders, and ex-Caps coach Barry Trotz, certainly know.

-Caps Coach Todd Reiden also played the Suspend That Villain card as forcefully as he could.
-Backstrom “was extremely vulnerable … It’s as simple as that — late hit, player wasn’t expecting it.
+Capitals Coach Todd Reirden also played the Suspend That Villain card as forcefully as he could.
+Backstrom “was extremely vulnerable. … It’s as simple as that — late hit, player wasn’t expecting it.
 And it’s predatory.”

 Of course, “dirty hit” and “predatory” are fighting words, even in a league where “Good afternoon” can get the gloves to drop.
-However, no matter how sincerely the Caps may feel wronged and how angry they may be at seeing Backstrom’s status for Game 2 clouded in doubt, they must realize that no supplemental discipline of Lee is coming.

-So the Caps are probably stuck with “that’s hockey,” especially in this meeting between teams that had what Trotz called a “physical, vicious, highly emotional” series when they last met in 2015 — with Trotz on the other side.
-The questions now are: Can the Caps move on and, with or without Backstrom, control this series?
+The NHL’s written and unwritten definitions of acceptable mayhem are an eternal mystery of sport.
+So the Caps are stuck with “that’s hockey,” especially in this meeting between teams that had what Trotz called a “physical, vicious, highly emotional” series when they last met in 2015 — with Trotz on the other side.
+The question now is: Can the Caps move on — without Backstrom for an undetermined time — to control this series?

 They certainly rebounded often in their Stanley Cup run, when they trailed in games in all four series: 2-0, 1-0, 3-2 and 1-0.
-There’s no reason a Caps team with 90 regular season points (first in the Metropolitan Division) should lack confidence against the Isles, who were fifth in the same division with 80 points (in one fewer game).
+There’s no reason a Caps team with 90 regular season points (first in the Metropolitan Division) should lack confidence against the Islanders, who were fifth in the same division with 80 points (in one fewer game).

-On paper and ice, the talented, offensively oriented Caps and the structured, low-star-power, defense-first Isles are as even as their 4-4 head-to-head record over the last two seasons, with the scoring in those games (21-21) also tied entering this showdown.
+On paper and ice, the talented, offensively oriented Caps and the structured, low-star-power, defense-first Islanders are as even as their 4-4 head-to-head record over the past two seasons, with the scoring in those games (21-21) also tied entering this showdown.
 But such reassurances ignore every aspect of Game 1.

 The Caps can only dream of games when a Trotz-coached club will be so undisciplined that it takes seven penalties, many completely unnecessary.
 There will probably be no more such gifts.
-Also, the Caps squandered two glorious power play goals by T.J.
-Oshie — the kind of plays which define No. 77 and show his make-you-gasp combination of hand-eye coordination, grit and spooky anticipation.
+Also, the Caps squandered two glorious power-play goals by T.J.
+Oshie — the kind of plays that define No. 77 and show his make-you-gasp combination of hand-eye coordination, grit and spooky anticipation.

-In person, Oshie, 5-foot-11 and 195 pounds, looks like every chiseled and quick yet not physically intimidating all-around collegiate athlete.
-But he doesn’t exude “pro star.”
-Then he takes the ice, and you realize that there are people who seem created for one sport because they constantly make you say, “How did he do that?”
-The proper answer is: Pure Hockey Player.

-The Caps wasted one of Oshie’s finest games, with four blocked shots and four big hits, plus a sprawling improvised “save” when he swiped a loose puck out of the Caps’ crease when it was six inches from the goal line.
+The Caps wasted an especially fine performance from Oshie, who had four blocked shots and four big hits, plus a sprawling improvised “save” when he swiped a loose puck out of the Caps’ crease when it was six inches from the goal line.

-Oshie wasn’t just the Caps’ Player of the Game.
+Oshie wasn’t just the Caps’ player of the game.
 He was almost their only player in the game.

 The evening turned when goalie Braden Holtby whiffed on a shot, possibly ticked by a defenseman, to cut Washington’s lead to 2-1 with 1:03 left in the second period.
 Some think, without crowds, that there will not be many obvious momentum swings in these playoffs, moments when you see one team’s energy level soar while the other wilts — with that gap widening all the way to game’s end.
 But it happened in Game 1.
 From that instant, the Caps flopped — skates up — getting outworked while also making a flood of mental mistakes.